chocolatey/choco-wiki/Security.md

 1. ~~A user can optionally pass their own checksums that must be validated for downloaded software - https://github.com/chocolatey/choco/issues/112~~ Available in v0.10.0+.

 ## History
 Some folks may state that Chocolatey *is* insecure.
 That is based on older information and is incorrect to be stated in that way.
 Feel free to correct the person with "You mean Chocolatey ***used*** to be insecure." and then point them to this page (https://chocolatey.org/security).
 It is correct that there ***were*** security concerns.
 However, all known concerns have been corrected and/or have a plan to be resolved (e.g. package signing).
 As we learn of new security concerns we put together a plan to resolve those issues with a priority that each CVE (common vulnerabilities and exposures) requires.
+In the sense of security, nothing can ever be fully secured, but that is outside of the context of this discussion.
+We make things as secure as possible given current technologies.

 Chocolatey has had multiple security audits and findings have been corrected.